chinthanipiumi2001/chinthanipiumi2001/README.md

 - 👋 Hi, I’m Piumi Chinthani Dissanayake
-- 👀 I’m interested in ...Programming, web development and Data Science
+- 👀 I’m interested in ...Web Development and Mobile Development
 - 🌱 I’m currently learning ..Software Enginnering.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Open source projects
 - 📫 How to reach me ...
 </a>
 <br>